samRobertson1/UCollab/README.md

 • A full stack web application that provides a platform for interdisciplinary collaboration between students and faculty.

-• Created using Python, Flask, SQL Alchemy, HTML, CSS.
+• Created using Python, Flask, SQL Alchemy, HTML, and CSS.

 • Created for Calgary Hacks 2020.